Childhood is a magical time filled with boundless imagination and endless possibilities.

 Whether they are navigating an enchanted rainforest, negotiating a pirate's treasure hunt or setting up and sitting at a tea party with their stuffed animals, children learn to express their thoughts, ideas, and emotions in a creative and imaginative way.

 Furthermore, role play can aid in reducing shyness and improving social skills.
-Many children are naturally introverted or shy, and role play provides a safe space for them to come out of their shell.
+Many children are naturally introverted or shy, and role play provides a safe space for them to come out of their shells.

 Critical thinking